Speed It Up, Legends — The Sun Has a Bedtime

 First up: tee selection.

-Despite averaging driving distance of 205 yards — to the right — one of you will still stand on the first tee and declare, “We’re playing the tips.
+Despite an average drive of 205 yards — to the right — one of you will still stand on the first tee and declare, “We’re playing the tips.
 Gotta prep for Q-School.”

-Bold words from a group that hasn’t logged a birdie since the Obama administration.
+Bold words from a group that hasn’t logged a birdie since the Bush administration.

-If you’re bringing fairway woods into par 4s on purpose, the back tees are not for you.
-Play it forward.
+If you’re ripping fairway wood into par 4 greens, the back tees are not for you.
 Be the hero this tournament deserves.

-We’ve graciously allowed teams to pick their format: scramble or best ball.
+We’ve graciously allowed you to play both formats this year: scramble and best ball.
 Easy, right?
 You’d think.

-But no — someone always insists, “Best ball is a purer test of golf.
-Plus, we like writing down double bogeys individually.”
+But no — someone always insists, “Best ball is a purer test.
+Plus, we like writing down doubles individually.”

-Nothing screams “authentic” like pacing off a 9-footer for bogey while three groups wait on the tee like extras in The Revenant.
+Nothing screams “authentic” like pacing off a 9-footer for six while two groups wait on the tee like extras in The Revenant.

 Trickle-Down Slow Play-onomics

-Group 4, teeing off at 1:35 PM, is already on the clock before they hit their first shot.
+Slow play isn’t your problem, it’s everyones problem.
+Group 4, teeing off at 1:35 PM, is already on the clock before they hit their breakfast ball.
 By hole 13, the sun’s lower than their morale.
 By 16, they’re putting with iPhone flashlights.

-“Honestly, it was kinda romantic,” says co-organizer JM, who now has commitment issues.
-“We paid $389 to play six full holes.
+“Honestly, it’s kinda romantic,” says Bash Bro JM, who now has commitment issues. “$389 to play six full holes.
 Love that for us.”

 As Tournament Director Meyer so eloquently put it: “You don’t win anything but a weird trophy and mild self-respect.
 No one needs five hours to earn that.”